KatsuteDev/katsutedev.github.io/_src/project/mr-flour/index.md

     <i>For privacy reasons source code is not publicly available.</i>
 </div>

-## Overview
+### Overview

-This was the final group project as part of the Computer Programming and Web Design track at Bayside High School.
+As part of the Computer Programming and Web Design program at Bayside High School, students in teams developed a capstone project based on the technologies learned in the program.
+This capstone project was presented at Queens Community College and given 1st place overall.

-## Screenshots
+### Screenshots

 ![homepage](1.png)
 ![search](2.png)